gbb21/gbb21.github.io/blogs/lab/sample-from-dir/divide-red-pockets.md

 As you can see from the above Wiki figure, sampling from this distribution would happens on a *N - 1* simplex.
 You can assign different Dirichlet parameters to control the different weights for each red pocket and the randomness of the splitting (the concentration or variance of the distribution).

+When we set all the weights to 1, it becomes *flat Dirichlet distribution*, and sampling from it is exactly same as sampling from our first approach.

 ```python
 import numpy as np
 from scipy.stats import dirichlet